 Why is it important to act early?

 Successful restructuring depends largely on acting early.
-It allows you to address challenges quickly to maximise your chances of success.
+Doing so will help you address challenges quickly to maximise your chances of success.
 It also enables you to put cash-saving measures in place promptly and minimise disruption to your team, suppliers and customers.